alasco-tech/alasco-tech.github.io/src/content/blog/2023/09/13/react-testing-guidance.md

 );
 ```

-👉 Test should help us to **catch** bugs and doing copy-paste like this we won't be aware of any bugs or problems…
+👉 Test should help us to **catch** bugs and doing copy-paste like this we won't be aware of any bugs or problems, because we're reusing the logic and not actually testing what it does!

 👉 Writing **good tests** is sometimes **different** from writing good **production code**.
 For example, having hard-coded strings is often a **good** thing (as it makes it **easier** to see what's **expected**):
 ```ts